fau-is/IntroCS/Witchcraft/README.md

 ~~~
 We don't want your myletter.txt to look the same!
 We want your very own personalized
 letter of acceptance!
 Therefore, the first line in your myletter.txt file should look like
-the above however, instead of 'Surname' we want to have your name in its place.
+the above, however, instead of 'Surname' we want to have your name in its place.
 To be even
 more specific the name that will be read in as the 3rd command line argument of your program.

-There are some prerequisites to do so.
-In order to actually replace or change content you are
+There are some prerequisites to do that.
+To actually replace or change the content you are
-reading in and writing out, you need to actually compare whether the string or character you are
+reading in and writing out.
+You must compare whether the string or character you are
 currently reading in is actually the same as the string you want to replace it with.
-For this purpose we want to recommend the **strstr()** function.
+For this purpose, we want to recommend the **strstr()** function.
 This function searches for
 a substring within an existing string.
 ~~~
 string = "This is Intro CS!";
 substring = "CS!";
 ~~~
-We strongly recommend that you look at the documentation you can find online for this
+We strongly recommend that you look at the function's documentation online.
-function.
-As soon as you understand its usage it will make your life a lot easier!
+As soon as you understand its usage, it will make your life a lot easier!

-So to sum up: As soon as you have completed the task your myletter.txt file should look
+To sum up: As soon as you have completed the task your myletter.txt file should look
 like this - if your name is Garry Hotter!

 ~~~